LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 -------------------------

-Currently only the DOT graph language is supported (tested with Graphviz version 2.43 on macOS; visit the <http://www.graphviz.org/> website for more information).
-Some recent versions have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.
-Also, old stable versions such as 2.40.1 have a bug (fixed in the recent versions) that can result in very long edges.
+Currently only the DOT graph language is supported (tested with Graphviz version 10.0 on macOS; visit the <http://www.graphviz.org/> website for more information).
+There's also preliminary support for Mermaid (which is not loaded by default as its current version lacks required features for parity with Graphviz).

 The diagrams `.dot` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG,